Nicholas Georgescu-Roegen: The Romanian 'exile' and the flight from there

 From 1937 to 1948, Georgescu-Roegen lived in Romania, where he witnessed all the turmoil of World War II and the subsequent rise to power of the communists in the country.
 During the war, Georgescu-Roegen lost his only brother due to a fatal reaction to a tuberculosis vaccine.

 Upon his return from the U.S. to Bucharest, Georgescu-Roegen was soon appointed to several government posts.
 His doctoral dissertation from Sorbonne as well as his other academic credentials earned him a respectable reputation everywhere, and his fine French and English skills were needed in the foreign affairs department.
 He became vice-director of the Central Statistical Institute, responsible for compiling data on the country's foreign trade on a daily basis; he also served on the National Board of Trade, settling commercial agreements with the major foreign powers; he even participated in the diplomatic negotiations concerning the reassignment of Romania's national borders with Hungary.

 Georgescu-Roegen engaged himself in politics and joined the pro-monarchy National Peasants' Party.
 The country's economy was still underdeveloped and had a large agrarian base, where the mass of the peasantry lived in backwardness and poverty.
 Substantial land reforms were called for if the most appalling inequalities between the rural and the urban parts of the population were to be evened out.
 Georgescu-Roegen put a persuasive effort into this work and was soon elevated to the higher ranks of the party, becoming member of the party's National Council.

-Georgescu-Roegen did only little academic work during this period of his life.
+Georgescu-Roegen undertook little academic work during this period of his life.
 Apart from co-editing the national encyclopedia, the Enciclopedia României, and reporting on the country's economic situation in some minor statistics publications, he published nothing of scholarly significance.
 Although he did reside in his native country, Georgescu-Roegen would later refer to this period of his life as his Romanian 'exile': The exile was an intellectual one for him.

 During most of the war, Romania was an Axis power allied with Nazi Germany "... against Bolshevism."